xerolinux/XeroSite/docs/projects/cosmic-script.md

 ### To do list

 Now the script is far from done.
 I have yet to figure some things out.
-For example, I just discovered the **Cosmic** group on **Arch** does not include the `xdg-user-dirs` package which creates the `Documents, Music, Pictures, Downloads & Videos` folders in your `home`.
+For example, I just discovered the **Cosmic** group on **Arch** does not include the `xdg-user-dirs` package which creates the `Documents, Music, Pictures, Downloads & Videos` folders in your `home` also `power-profiles-daemon` is missing which the `Cosmic Settings` will prompt you for; so I added them.

 <p align="center">
   <img src="https://i.imgur.com/MY5yecT.png">